 How do Tornadoes form?

-This question is one that has not been a bit uncertain among people who study weather, but here is an explanation that many believe is the closest possible cause of tornadoes.
+This question is one that has been a bit uncertain among people who study weather, but here is an explanation that many understand is the closest possible cause of tornadoes.

 Here is how they form:

 Take a look at this illustration and find the notes below.

 Step 1: Like all winds and storms, tornadoes begin when the sun heats the surface of the land.
 As the warm, less heavy air begins to rise, it meets the colder, heavier air above it.
 Note that wind shears make it even easier to set them off.
 Wind shear is when two winds at different levels and speeds above the ground blow together in a location.